Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ### Configuring Security

 IoT Edge automatically provides OPC Publisher with a secure configuration to access IoT Hub.
-OPC UA does use X.509 certificates for:

-- mutual authentication of clients and server systems
-- encrypted communication between the systems
-- optionally for user authentication

-OPC Publisher can be configured to store these certificates in a file system based certificate store.
-During startup, OPC Publisher checks if there's already a private certificate it can use.
-If not, a self-signed certificate is created.
-Self-signed certificates don't provide any trust value and we don't recommend using them in production.
+OPC UA does use X.509 certificates fo mutual authentication of both OPC Pulisher clients and the OPC UA server and to establish a secure channel between both.
+OPC Publisher can be configured to store these certificates in a file system based certificate store which root can be configured using the `--pki` command line argument.
+During startup, OPC Publisher checks if there's already a private certificate it should use as its identity.
+If it cannot find one, a self-signed certificate is created.

+> Self-signed certificates don't provide any trust value and we don't recommend using them in production.

-Encrypted communication can be enabled per endpoint via the `"UseSecurity": true,` flag.
-By default OPC Publisher will connect to an endpoint using the least secure mode OPC Publisher and the OPC UA server support.
+Encrypted communication between OPC Publisher and the OPC UA server can be enabled per endpoint via the `"UseSecurity": true,` flag in the [configuration](#configuration-schema).
+In addition, a specific security mode and policy can be chosen using the `EndpointSecurityMode` and `EndpointSecurityPolicy` configuration properties which possibly override the `UseSecurity` value.
+If none of these are specified then OPC Publisher will connect to the endpoint URL using **no security** at all to support backwards compatibility to previous versions of OPC Publisher.

+> Use encrypted communication whenever possible.
+Do not use `Best` as `EndpointSecurityMode` as this can mean that `None` could be chosen if the server does not returns any secure endpoint descriptors during discovery.
+In this case it is better to fail connecting.

-By default OPC Publisher does use anonymous authentication.
+By default OPC Publisher connects to the endpoint using anonymous authentication.
 However, OPC Publisher also supports user authentication using username and password.
 These credentials can be specified using the configuration file as follows:

 ``` json
   "OpcAuthenticationMode": "UsernamePassword",